 For the best macaron feet results, however, I still prefer using good quality baking parchment.

 Have you bought a macaron mat recently?
 What do you think?

-And on saving the money after reading this silicone macaron mat review, you just need a good macaron recipe with Mad About Macarons! (update: Now reprinted again for Christmas 2018)
+And on saving the money after reading this silicone macaron mat review, you just need a good macaron recipe.
+So, please support my homemade macarons and get my book, Mad About Macarons! (update: reprinted 2021, translated into Dutch, Spanish and Hungarian).